Is your website not converting sales? Then it’s time for a website audit / conversions audit to change your conversion rate optimization strategy.

 For instance, let’s say we have five pages on our site.
 They might be organised into five levels like so:

-As the user or crawler goes through the site they need to:
+As the user or crawler or user goes through the site they need to:

 - Pass through 0 levels to get to page 1

 - 1 level for pages 2 and 3